JamesHedges/PythonChallenge/Challenge1/README.md

    - Create a folder for you application, name it HelloPython
    - Create your main application file with a .py extension, name it Hello.py
    - Add a simple statement to your file: `print("Hello Python")`
+   - FYI - in Python lingo, you have just created a module.
    - Save the file!
    - From the terminal window, enter this command *python Hello.py*
 2. Functions